 In some situations it is not ideal to compress a log file immediately after rotation when the log file needs additional processing.
 The delaycompress directive above postpones the compression one rotation cycle.

-In typical operation, logrotate will append a number to a file name so the access.log file would be rotated to access.log.1.
-To ensure that an extension is maintained, use the following directive.
+Logrotate will append a number to a file name so the access.log file will be rotated to access.log.1.
+To ensure that an extension is maintained, use the following directive:

 extension log

-This ensures that access.log will be rotated to access.1.log.
-If you enable compression, the compressed log will be located at access.1.log.gz.
+If you enable compression, the compressed log will be named access.1.log.gz.

 create 640 www-data users